antoine-gallais/antoine-gallais.github.io/publicationsByYear.md

 [Publications sorted by type](/publications)

 # 2022
+* A. Haj-Hassan, Y. Imine, A. Gallais and B. Quoitin, [Zero-Touch Mutual Authentication Scheme for 6TiSCH Industrial IoT Networks](https://iwcmc.org/2022/), to appear in Proc.
+International Wireless Communications and Mobile Computing Conference (IWCMC) - Dubrovnik, Croatia, May 30 - June 3, 2022.
+* E. Bout, V. Loscri and A. Gallais, [Evolution of IoT Security: the era of smart attacks](https://www.comsoc.org/publications/magazines/ieee-internet-things-magazine), to appear in IEEE Internet of Things Magazine, 2022.
 * A. Gallais and Y. Imine, Cybersecurity of Industrial Cyber-Physical Systems, in Digitalization and Control of Industrial Cyber-Physical Systems.
 Cardin, O., Derigent, W. and Trensaux, D. (eds), ISTE Ltd, London, and John Wiley & Sons, New York, ISBN: 9-781-78945-085-9, 2022.

 # 2021